Skip to main content

 Grande Comore (Moroni)

-The largest island and capital features the most sophisticated dining scene with restaurants serving refined Langouste à la vanille and fusion cuisine blending French, African, and Arabic influences.
+The largest island and home to the capital, with the most developed dining scene.
+Its restaurants turn out polished Langouste à la vanille alongside cooking that draws on French, African, and Arabic traditions.

 Signature Dishes: